duartemelo/IPMADiscordBot/README.md

 - Create a .env file with the token for your bot (TOKEN=your token)
 - Create a database.ini file with PostgresSQL configuration data like shown below
   ![Database.ini](readmeimages/databaseinistuff.png)
+- Have the database created with the necessary tables

 ### Useful links